The GPU Phase Folding and Deep Learning Method for Detecting Exoplanet Transits: Methods

 After the 100,000 folds of a light curve are noise-normalized, as described in the introduction section, they are ready to be fed into the convolutional neural network to discern whether they contain a transit signal at any of the trial periods.

 The design of our convolutional neural network architecture consists of 19 total layers as illustrated in Fig.~\ref{fig:cnn_model}.
 To start with, the initial 1-D input data undergoes reshaping into a 2-D tensor, preparing it for subsequent 2-D convolutional operations.
 Taking into account the periodic nature of the data, we design a model incorporating a circular convolution layer, a convolution with edge wrapping sourced by \citet{schubert19}.
-The initial circular convolution layer employs 128 filters, followed by a another with 256 filters.
+The initial circular convolution layer employs 128 filters, followed by another with 256 filters.
 Subsequently, the 2D tensor is reverted to its original 1D form, and a global-max-pooling layer is introduced to retain the most significant values.
 Following this, the same sequence of operations is repeated, this time utilizing larger kernel sizes to capture broader spatial patterns within the data.
 Afterwards, the data is flattened and passed through fully connected layers with the ReLU activation function.
 Dropout layers are incorporated to mitigate overfitting during the training process.
 Ultimately, a dense layer with the sigmoid activation function furnishes the model's prediction score.
 The output of the model is a probability score representing the likelihood that the inputted data contains a planetary transit signal.
 We construct our model on the top of the open source TensorFlow library \citep{Abadi_TensorFlow_2016}, and we use the Adam optimization algorithm \citep{Kingma_Adam_2014} to minimize the cross-entropy error function.
-We train the neural network with a learning rate of $\mathrm{10}^{-6}$ and a batch size of 32 across 90 epochs.
+We train the neural network with a learning rate of $\mathrm{10}^{-6}$ and a batch size of 32 across 90 epochs. \rt{We train the neural network with a learning rate of $\mathrm{10}^{-6}$ and a batch size of 32 across 90 epochs.
+The final parameters were selected based on approaches used in similar applications, along with experimentation, validation, and testing.
+For future work, hyperparameter tuning methods such as grid search or random search can be employed to systematically explore further optimizations}.